 You don’t necessarily have to offer the full number of sleeping accommodations for each group.
 Instead, allow your guests to say how many extra cots or mattresses they need.
 Then charge a fee for each one.
 You or your Airbnb property management professional can simply deliver the needed supplies.
 This will cut down on laundry, while also allowing your listing to be more versatile for various group sizes.

 An updated look is going to attract more eyes.
 Use local décor to bring a charm to your space that appeals to those looking to vacation in your area.
 But don’t go crazy with themed décor–nice, simple white bedding and clean spaces are going to be most visually appealing.
 In most cases, you want bright spaces that feel inviting.
 Keep your spaces consistently decorated with the style of your home.
 Use the local pieces to accent walls or shelves, not take them over.
 Update your furniture and your guests will really notice the difference.

 Any updates should be easy to maintain.
 You want to choose flooring, furniture and linens that are easy to clean and keep looking fresh.
 Go for quality to get a longer life for your items.
 Low pile carpet is going to wear better than a plusher carpet, but won’t clean as easily as tile.
-White linens might be harder to keep clean if they are cheaply made, but they will look fresher than colored linens and give a resort feel to your place.
+Also white linens might be harder to keep clean if they are cheaply made, but they will look fresher than colored linens and give a resort feel to your place.
 Don’t just toss in appliances or couches you no longer want in your own home; to get the most out of each booking, choose items that go with your space and splurge a bit to offer your guests true comfort.

-With the right updates and listing, your rental property will be better prepared for an increase in guests.
+We think you get all the informations about 5 Tips to Boost your Bookings With the right updates and listing, your rental property will be better prepared for an increase in guests.
 Save time and money by boosting those bookings and reducing your legwork.